The crew of the Nebuchadnezzar.

-The most notorious terrorist in The Matrix world and the leader of the human resistance outside of Zion.
+The most notorious terrorist in world of the Matrix and the captain of the Nebuchadnezzar.
 He is the first who reveals the existence of The Matrix, and becomes Neo's mentor and teacher.

 - Badass Baritone: With the deep, melodious voice of Laurence Fishburne, this is a given.